 0 Comments

+I will have a supply of Blu-rays, DVDs and official tees for me to sign.
+If nothing to sign, come by and say "Hi," shoot the breeze and feel free to take a picture, if you want.
+Hope to see you all there!
 As many panels I've attended and after seven panels I've created and produced since 2015, last week I was asked to partake as a special guest panelist.
 I was asked in 2017 to be one of the guest panelists about Film Distribution, but my plate was full at the time.
 This year, I accepted the invitation at the Long Beach Acting and Film Association's themed guest panel discussion, "Asian in Showbiz" last week Sunday, May 27 at Forbidden City in Long Beach, CA. My entire career flashed before my eyes at first look of the other guest panelists on the card.
 And, this was before I spoke.
 Some of them I have worked with before in various capacities while another handful were of mutual friends we've known for years.
 I was the last one up and decided to speak the truth.
 My first time as a guest speaker who has gone thru the trenches for more than twenty-five years, the intent was to have all those listening (including some of the panelists) to be alert and to be prepared.
 Because there are "sheeps in wolves' clothings" out there.
 No one is immune from the negatives the Hollywood industry seem to attract, unfortunately.
 I was about to write what my speech was about but, I remembered I was rambling on near the end .. like as I did three times while typing this sentence and deleting it three more times.
 I think it is best for me (and to my readers) to expand more about my speech in greater detail on future blogs (under Beyond The 4th Wall category) from here on out.
 So much has happened since; each with defined increments of hindsight, perspective and outlook.
 It's Friday today and I have a busy week ahead of me.
 I want to spend this weekend to not think of serious things.
 Although, the one thing I was reminded of before and after my guest speaking engagement as well as networking with the attendees just starting out -- as I try to expel my knowledge to them without rambling -- was that I am not comfortable being me on stage.
 I am very comfortable playing and portraying characters in front of the camera (it is the actor in me) and very comfortable playing an exaggerated extension of myself on stage (it is the improvisor / comedian in me).
 But, being real?
 I had my MTV: The Real World moment last week.
 I was real with battle scars and war stories at LBAFA.
 I was honored to have been asked to participate and to share my experiences.
 Edwin Co-Presented Three Filipino Films at 34th Annual Los Angeles Asian Pacific Film Festival 20185/14/2018 Last week, I had the pleasure co-presenting three films at 34th Annual Los Angeles Asian Pacific Film Festival.
 The first film was the documentary, THE CLEANERS which premiered on May 7th.
 The filmmakers of this fascinating documentary were unable to attend, but the people featured in this fascinating doc, United Nations Special Rapporteur/University of California, Irvine Law Professor David A. Kaye and Artist Illma Gore (pictured below) were present for audience Q&A after the screening held at the Regal L.A.
 Live Cinemas in Downtown Los Angeles.
 Two nights later, myself along with filmmaker Craig Obligacion-Wilson (Lolo Pepe) co-presented both THE FRET AND THE FEVER and NEOMANILA, each one having premieres as well on May 9th.
 All three films won awards from each of their respective categories.
 Thanks to Janna Wang, Lailanie Gadia and Melanie Ramos for guiding us along the way.
 And, much thanks to the Executive Director of Visual Communications Francis Cullado for another successful film festival!
 Until next year!

 Spend Lent this year at "Asian AF Presents: Filipino AF" this Friday, March 2, 2018 at 9:30pm at the Upright Citizens Brigade's Inner Sanctum Stage at UCB Sunset in Los Angeles.
 FREE Admission!
 "Asian AF Presents: Filipino AF" is a comedy variety show featuring the best Filipino American talent in Los Angeles.
 Improv, sketch, standup, and maybe even some music and dance.